yunuskorkmaz/docs.tr-tr/docs/framework/configure-apps/file-schema/wcf/system-runtime-serialization.md

 ```

 ## <a name="attributes-and-elements"></a>Öznitelikler ve Öğeler
- Aşağıdaki bölümlerde öznitelikleri, alt öğeleri ve üst öğeleri açıklar
+ Aşağıdaki bölümlerde öznitelikler, alt öğeler ve üst öğeler açıklanır

 ### <a name="attributes"></a>Öznitelikler
  Yok.